pcafrica/advanced_programming_2025-2026/lectures/05/05-c++_functions_templates.md

 Only integral types can be used (e.g., integers, enumerations, pointers, ...).

 `constexpr` can be applied to variables, functions, and constructors, to ensure that they are evaluated at **compile time**.

 ---

+# Important facts about templates

+Templates serve as models for generating functions (or classes) once the template parameters are associated with actual types or values at the instance of the template.

+This has two important implications:

+1. Actual compilation occurs **only** when the template is instantiated (i.e., when it is actually used in your code).
+Only then can the compiler deduce the template arguments and have the necessary information to produce the machine code.

+2. Thus, some compilation errors may only appear when the template is used!

+---